 Just to the west is the much-arcaded Main Street underpass (1931).

 To end our tour of South Main let’s climb up to the top of that underpass for a little larceny.
-On this underpass in 1933 O. D. Stevens and colleagues robbed a T&P railroad mail shipment.
+On this underpass in 1933 the gang of O. D. Stevens robbed a T&P railroad mail shipment.